bullet-db/bullet-record/README.md

 ## Introduction

 This is a wrapper for the Record object that interfaces with the Bullet query engine.
 Users wishing their data to be queryable by Bullet insert their data into a BulletRecord.
+It also defines a TypeSystem, valid types supported in the Record and a Schema creator.

 ## Documentation